 Aspiring mathematics students are given the opportunities and the skills required to compete with, and become, the very best mathematicians in Australia.
 This area has seen some of Iona College’s greatest mathematicians complete courses and study in advance of their age groups.
 To date they have been outstandingly successful, with peers represented among the most notable of the professions, including a Rhodes Scholar.

 Iona’s Creative and Visual Arts Program develops creative and critical thought processes by providing students with a vehicle to conceptualise, explore and develop their creativity.
 Drama students develop performance and production skills, showcasing their talents in the annual college production.
 The Visual Arts Program includes an after-school club where students can immerse themselves in a range of specialised art disciplines, including the ever-popular photography, and exhibit their work at the college’s annual art show.

 Science and Technology

-Students in Years 9 and 10 with an aspiring interest and ability in the sciences can participate in the college’s Enrichment Science Program.
+Students in Years 9 and 10 with an aspiring interest and ability in the sciences can participate in a range of programs.
 Participation in a range of science programs, including the Science and Engineering Challenge and Titration Competition, provide students with the opportunity to engage with thought-provoking material.
 Iona’s Robotics Program allows students to build important 21st century skills including problem solving, critical thinking and teamwork participation.
 Students combine science, technology, maths and engineering concepts to research and design solutions to problems, and design and build robots that perform a series of activities.
 Teams participate in the Robocup Junior Australia competition at state and national level.